 In no particular order……

-…….so you can see that inhibited glutes can be responsible for many issues in our bodies.
+…….so you can see that lazy butt muscles are responsible for many issues in your body.

-Add some more “targeted” glute muscle exercises into your current routine.
+Add some more “targeted” butt (glute) muscle exercises into your workouts.

 An inexpensive and easy way to do this, is to buy yourself some “tubing” from your local Physiotherapist or on-line.

 Usually when you purchase this tubing it will come with a little pamphlet of exercises.
-Pick out the glute focused exercises and add these into your current routine 2-3x per week.
+Pick out the butt (glute) focused exercises and add these into your workouts 2-3x per week.

-If possible perform these exercises in front of a mirror so you can really focus on your form.
+Get yourself in front of a mirror, so you can really focus on your form.

 To start – stand pigeon toed, big toes touching, knees bent slightly and knees touching…

-If you have reasonable core strength – tie the tubing below your knees – doubled around.
+If you’ve reasonable core strength – tie the tubing below your knees – doubled around.

 If you feel your core strength is not as strong as it could be – tie the tubing above your knees – doubled around….